 by Katlyn Miller

-Among the rising number of people who are traveling to Alaska each year, seniors comprise a large portion of these visitors.
-This does not come as a surprise since the state hosts many tourism experiences that deliver guided tours, a high degree of accessibility, and once-in-a-lifetime opportunities.
+Among the rising number of people who are traveling to Alaska for vacation each year, seniors comprise a large portion of these visitors.
+This does not come as a surprise since the state hosts many tourism experiences that deliver guided Alaska tours, a high degree of accessibility, and once-in-a-lifetime opportunities.
 From cruises to bus tours, there is virtually no limit to the kinds of vacations you can plan.
-If you are a senior who is looking for the perfect travel spot, explore five reasons that make Alaska an incredible choice.
+If you are a senior who is looking for the perfect travel spot, explore five reasons that make an Alaska vacation an incredible choice.

 Whether you are looking to see the sights at Chena Hot Springs, or the Denali mountains, those who love nature will be in awe when visiting Alaska.
 The state is home to places such as the Alaska Highway, the Arctic Coast, Glacier Bay, and many more breathtaking spots.
 While each of these destinations may sound adventurous, seniors of any age and physical ability can access the most popular travel excursions thanks to a focus on accessibility for the many older tourists who visit each year.

 Unlike many states and international destinations, the most beautiful places in Alaska can be experienced in a variety of ways.
 Since the state is challenging to access by car for many tourists, tourism companies offer dozens of ways to get to and around the state by alternate modes.
 Trips to Alaska can now be exclusively enjoyed on a bus, train, or on a cruise ship.
 What is even better is that many of these excursions are designed to be senior-friendly.
-In general, these tours include pre-arranged transportation, light walking (if able), and itineraries that have seniors in mind.
+In general, these Alaska tours include pre-arranged transportation, light walking (if able), and itineraries that have seniors in mind.

 Above and beyond most travel spots, Alaska offers a high number of senior-specific travel options.
 Although there is no specific data to capture the ages of those traveling to the state, one quick Internet search reveals numerous travel itineraries designed for groups of seniors.
 For those who don’t regularly travel, or who have concerns about accessibility and accommodations, these tourism options can provide peace of mind.